IndraGunawan/symfony-docs/serializer.rst

     transforming the first letter to lowercase (e.g. ``getFirstName()`` -> ``firstName``).

-    .. versionadded:: 7.4

-        Support for the ``can`` prefix was introduced in Symfony 7.4.

     During denormalization, it supports using the constructor as well as the discovered methods.